 The host is primarily claimed by the bank.
 It can likewise be claimed by an ISP.
 On the off chance that the host is possessed by the bank just machines that work for that specific bank will be upheld.

 So what happens when a client embed his card to pull back the money?

 2.After the card is perceived, the client is requested that give the stick.
 The client enters the stick utilizing the keypad.
 The stick is encoded and sent to the host server.
-The record and stick are approved with the client’s bank.
-Once approved with the bank, the host server sends the reaction code to the ATM machine.
+The record and stick are approved by the client’s bank.
+Once approved by the bank, the host server sends the reaction code to the ATM machine.

 3.The client enters the add up to pull back.
 The ask for goes to the host processor.
 The host server sends the exchange demand to the client’s bank which approves the sum, pull back cutoff, and so forth.
 At that point subsidize exchange happens between client’s bank and host processor’s record.
 Once the exchange is done, the host processor sends the endorsement code to the ATM which permits the ATM machine to administer the money.

 4.The application running on the ATM teaches the money container to administer the money.
 The money container has a component which considers every charge it leaves the allocator.
 This information identified with the exchange like record number, exchange id, time, sum, charge group, and so forth is logged to the log document.
 This log record is normally known as EJ log.

 5. Amid the administering procedure, a sensor sweeps every bill for its thickness.
 This is to check if two bills are stuck together or if any bill is torn or collapsed.
 In the event that two bills are stuck together, then they are occupied to the reject receptacle.

 Security professionals perform advanced penetration tests on automated teller machine (ATM) solutions in the financial sector.
 In most cases, serious security flaws are identified in the ATM configurations and associated processes.